luis-telesforo/Luis-Alberto-Portfolio/README.md

 * We apply several methods e.g. regex, string methods, date formatting

 # [Project 3: A low cost alternative to cross validation.
 Overview:](https://github.com/luis-telesforo/DS_Project3)
 * If we want to find the best model out of 1000 different models using a 5-fold cross validation we need to train 5000 models.
-We present an alternative that uses hypothesis test that only requires to train 1000 models.
+Using hypothesis test we only require to train 1000 models.
 Thus, we decrease computational costs by 80%.